staskevich/MIDICPU/README.md

 HARDWARE:

-An Eagle 6 board layout file is included in the eagle/ folder.
+Eagle 6 board layout files and OpenOffice BOMs are included in the pcb/ folder.

 A public CircuitHub project is available for on-demand manufacturing: